 It’s easy to join the server.

-You can connect by typing the domain
+You can connect using the domain

 shadow.ga (SRV, default) or